Coaching Circles Training Day: Date in 2023, to be confirmed, at Church House

-A Coaching Circle is a confidential, peer-facilitated group of 4 clergy who meet every 6 weeks for around 2.5 hours to create a safe space, offer deep attention, and intentional questions to experience a powerful sense of collaborative support.
-A practical 1-day training course imparting the Coaching Circles key skills and framework is being offered at Church House on a date to be confirmed in October or November 2022.
+A Coaching Circle is a confidential, peer-facilitated group of 4 people who meet every 6 weeks for around 2.5 hours to create a safe space, offer deep attention, and intentional questions to experience a powerful sense of collaborative support.
+A 1-day training course imparting the Coaching Circles key skills and framework is being offered in 2023, date to be confirmed.

 Training Day Overview